-These protections apply to all employees and applicants for employment, and extend to all management practices and decisions, including recruitment, hiring practices, appraisals, promotions, training and career development programs.
-Consistent with these obligations, the NCUA also provides reasonable accommodations to employees and applicants with disabilities and for sincerely held religious beliefs, observances and practices.
+These protections apply to all employees and applicants for employment.
+These protections also underlie all management practices and decisions, including recruitment, hiring practices, pay, appraisals, promotions, training, and career development programs.
+Consistent with these obligations, the NCUA provides reasonable accommodations to employees and applicants with disabilities and for sincerely held religious beliefs, observances, and practices.

-The NCUA prohibits and has zero tolerance for harassment, both sexual and non-sexual.
-Managers and supervisors are responsible and held accountable for monitoring the work environment and ensuring it is free of unlawful employment practices.
-Managers and supervisors are required to take swift action to investigate when unlawful practices are reported, and to take immediate and appropriate corrective action when they occur.
-Similarly, all NCUA employees have a duty not to engage in harassing conduct and to report any such conduct if it occurs.
+Further, the NCUA prohibits sexual harassment and harassment of all kinds.
+Managers and supervisors are responsible for monitoring the work environment to ensure it remains free of unlawful employment practices and to act appropriately to prevent retaliation against employees who report harassment.
+Managers and supervisors are additionally required to take swift action to investigate when unlawful practices are reported and to take immediate and appropriate corrective action when they occur.

-NCUA employees and applicants are also protected against retaliation.
-Consistent with federal laws, acts of retaliation against an employee who engages in protected activity, such as reporting discrimination or harassment or participating in the EEO process, whistleblowing, or the exercise of any appeal or grievance right provided by law will not be tolerated at the NCUA.
+To provide a safe environment for all NCUA employees and applicants, the NCUA does not tolerate retaliation against an individual who engages in a protected activity, such as reporting discrimination or harassment, participating in the EEO process, whistleblowing, or exercising any appeal or grievance right provided by law.

 Todd M. Harper